Annadata (2002 film)

 Annadaata (English: My Father) is a 2002 Bengali-language action drama film directed by Ravi Kinagi.
 It was produced by Ashok Dhanuka under the banner of Eskay Movies.
 The film stars Prosenjit Chatterjee, Abdur Razzak and Sreelekha Mitra in the lead roles.
 Music of the film was composed by Babul Bose.
-The film was a remake of 1990 Hindi film Swarg which was a loosely based on 1967 film Mehrban which itself was a remake of the 1960 Tamil movie Padikkadha Medhai which in turn was a remake of 1953 Bengali film Jog Biyog based on the novel of same name by Ashapoorna Devi.
+The film was a remake of 1990 Hindi film Swarg which was loosely based on the 1967 film Mehrban.
+The 1967 film itself was a remake of the Tamil movie Padikkadha Medhai (1960) which in turn was a remake of 1953 Bengali film Jog Biyog based on the novel of same name by Ashapoorna Devi.